MD-11F-RR/Document-SwiftIO/DigitalOut.md

 # **The DigitalOut class**

-The DigitalOut class is used to set a High or Low voltage output on a digital output pin.
+The DigitalOut class is used to set a High or Low voltage output to a digital output pin.
 An initiation is required before using the member functions of this class.

+The driving capability of the digital output pins is not very strong.
+It is meant to be a **SIGNAL** output.
+It is not capable of driving a device requires a large current.

 --------------------------------------------------------------------------------